Hire TrustedSec to guide your IT or security team through a crash-course in the latest security strategy and tactics.

 Capture the Flag (CTF) events test employees’ skills in a fun and educational environment.
-The exercise can be geared towards developers, engineers, red teams, or others.
-They feature a series of flag-based challenges simulating a penetration test to challenge all skill levels and backgrounds.
+The exercise can be geared toward developers, engineers, red teams, or others.
+The events feature a series of flag-based challenges simulating a Penetration Test to challenge all skill levels and backgrounds.
 Teams compete to see who can find the most “flags” in web applications or in network penetration scenarios.
 Flags are assigned different point values based upon difficultly to obtain and are then logged in a web-based scoreboard to keep track of standings and time remaining.
-The event can be hosted onsite or remotely with OpenVPN and remote chat support for teams around the world.
+The event can be hosted on-site or remotely with OpenVPN and remote chat support for teams around the world.

-Whether you’re interested in ensuring your security team has their skills up-to-date or are looking to expose your blue team to the latest and greatest attacks and methodologies, our penetration testing training sessions can help.
+Whether you’re interested in ensuring your security team has their skills up-to-date or are looking to expose your Blue Team to the latest and greatest attacks and methodologies, our Penetration Testing training sessions can help.
 These hands-on hacking courses teach methodologies, skills, and tool usage following the Penetration Testing Execution Standard (PTES).
-Typical sessions vary in length from 2 to 4 day sessions.
+Typical sessions vary in length from two (2) to four (4) day sessions.

-Our security awareness training sessions are perfect for education and awareness programs that may be in need of a refresher.
+Our Security Awareness training sessions are perfect for education and awareness programs that may be in need of a refresher.
 They showcase the latest and greatest attacks facing organizations today.
-Whether it be physical security, social engineering, phishing, or general awareness, this non-technical customizable training will act as a reminder to all audiences as to what threats exist in the real world.
+Whether it be physical security, social engineering, phishing, or general awareness, this non-technical customizable training will act as a reminder to all audiences about what threats exist in the real world.
 This training varies from half-day to full-day sessions.

-This training session is geared toward software development teams, including anyone from higher level managers to technical developers.
-Higher-level managers will find value in understand how security awareness covers integration of security into an SDLC as well as threat landscapes.
+This training session is geared toward software development teams, including anyone from higher-level managers to technical developers.
+Higher-level managers will find value in understanding how security awareness covers integration of security into an SDLC as well as threat landscapes.
 The more technical hands-on training includes web application security topics covering an introduction to application security, a deep dive into the OWASP Top 10, as well as protecting against application flaws.
-This training uses live demos and student participation to hack systems reinforcing concepts to learn by doing.
+This training uses live demos and student participation to hack systems, reinforcing concepts to learn by doing.
 Increase the value by pairing this training with a day-long capture the flag (CTF) event.
-Application Security training is typically conducted over a 2-3 days span.
+Application Security training is typically conducted over a two (2) to three (3) day span.

-In this training session, the security professionals will learn different techniques to analyze, reverse engineer, and debug malware, create virtualized sandboxed analysis environments, and develop signatures for malware indicator detection.
-These topics can be taught at a high level or at a detailed level.
+In this training session, security professionals will learn different techniques to analyze, reverse engineer, and debug malware, create virtualized sandboxed analysis environments, and develop signatures for malware indicator detection.
+These topics can be taught at a high or detailed level.

-This training session is geared toward systems administrators and security professionals who will be the first responders on an information security scene.
-The goal of the training will be to provide the first responders with the knowledge needed to respond to potential incidents and to determine the severity and potential risk.
-The first responders will learn the different Indicators of Compromise (IOC) of threats, best practices for initial response, how to properly isolate or capture the systems involved in the threat, and when and who to contact for Incident Response.
+This training session is geared toward systems administrators and security professionals who will be the first responders on an Information Security scene.
+The goal of the training will be to provide first responders with the knowledge needed to respond to potential incidents and to determine the severity and potential risk.
+The first responders will learn the different indicators of compromise (IoCs) of threats, best practices for initial response, how to properly isolate or capture the systems involved in the threat, and when and who to contact for Incident Response.